4d55397500/quasi-db/README.md

 Database as a linked list and indices as (unbalanced) binary search trees (both in memory).
 A binary search tree facilitates O(lg n) lookup of a key, with which a corresponding 'database row' is accessed directly by way of a pointer.

 The linked list can be saved to disk.
-Upon loading, indices are re-generated.
+Upon loading, indices are rebuilt.

 ```c
 Writing to an 25-column database 10000 entries ...